 If you want to lose weight, you must consume garlic.
 Because garlic actually gets to the root of the weight gain problem.
 It helps to inhibit the expression of adipogenic tissues, increases thermogenesis, and reduces bad cholesterol (33) (34).

 Consume 3-4 raw garlic cloves for weight loss.

 It is impossible to believe, but garlic has also been found to help improve eye health.
-Scientists have found that garlic reduces intraocular pressure (36).
-The antimicrobial property of garlic is also effective against the microbes causing eyesight threatening keratitis (37).
-Scientists have also found that garlic juice can help prevent lead-induced apoptosis of the retinal cells in rats (38).
+Scientists have found that garlic reduces intraocular pressurei XThe fluid pressure of the eye essential for maintaining its shape.
+A rise in its level is a risk factor for glaucoma and eye issues.
+(35).
+The antimicrobial property of garlic is also effective against the microbes causing eyesight threatening keratitisi XThe inflammation of the cornea or white part of the eye, caused by infection, injury, or wearing contact lenses for long.
+(36).
+Scientists have also found that garlic juice can help prevent lead-induced apoptosisi XA biological process where the cells destroy themselves when stimulated by an external or internal trigger. of the retinal cells in rats (37).

 Garlic Dose For Eye Health

 Consume 3-4 cloves of raw garlic after breakfast to protect your eyes.

 Garlic has anti-inflammatory and antimicrobial properties and therefore may be effective against ear infections.
 However, there is no scientific evidence to establish this yet.